Indiana coronavirus updates: Masks optional at Children's Museum beginning Wednesday

 Franciscan Health adjusts visitation policies

-The following policies will go into effect 9 a.m.
+The following policies went into effect at 9 a.m.
 Monday, March 7:

 - Patients will be allowed two visitors at a time during visiting hours, 9 a.m. to 9 p.m.
 All ages are now permitted as visitors.